Photograph by Jim Stroup

 Beginning on January 16, 2015, Court Clerks will no longer be able to provide assistance by telephone to the general public.
 The public is encouraged to go to the court website, monocourt.org, to get assistance.
 The public may also come to the Court customer counter when it is open, or submit requests for assistance by mail, fax, or e-mail.
 Any requests submitted by mail should be addressed to: Mono County Superior Court, P.O.
 Box 1037, Mammoth Lakes, CA 93546.
 Fax requests may be directed to: 760-924-5419.
 E-mails may be sent to: firstname.lastname@example.org.

-Important notice to attorneys and parties: starting November 1, 2014 Mono County Superior Court will no longer provide court reporters for law and motion calendar's
+COURT REPORTERS - Starting November 1, 2014 Mono County Superior Court will no longer provide court reporters for law and motion calendars.

 Due to significant budget cutbacks, the Superior Court of Mono County is compelled to cut court spending.
-As part of the Court's cost-cutting measures, starting November 1, 2014 court reporters will no longer be provided by the Court for the weekly Thursday law and motion calendar at the Mammoth Lakes Courthouse and for the once a month Wednesday law and motion calendar held at the Bridgeport Courthouse.
+As part of the Court's cost-cutting measures, starting November 1, 2014 court reporters will no longer be provided by the Court for the weekly Thursday law and motion calendar at the Mammoth Lakes Courthouse and for the monthly Wednesday law and motion calendar held at the Bridgeport Courthouse.

 Pay Your Ticket & More Online